felix-asher/the-essence-of-tdd/ESSENCE_OF_TDD.md

 It exists to help you notice when learning has stopped — and to give you a way to restart it.

+Some readers have asked how to recognize progress in practice.
+A non-normative note is available in `appendix/SUCCESS_METRICS.md`.

 ---

 © 2025 Felix Asher